DevLGuilherme/CmdPal-VideoDownloader/README.md

 Feel free to share suggestions or improvements!

 # 💼 TODO
-- [ ] Fully implement QuickMerge feature
+- [x] Fully implement QuickMerge feature
-- [ ] Implement the trimming form page
+- [x] Implement the trimming form page
-- [ ] Implement captions and subtitle download
+- [x] Implement captions and subtitle download
+- [ ] Code clean-up
+- [ ] Refactor and Restructure
 - [ ] Add a context command to download the video thumbnail